iobis/pacman-final-training/README.md

 #### Pipeline report and Darwin Core files

 Sign into the [OBIS JupyterHub](https://jupyter.obis.org/) with the provided credentials to explore an example pipeline result dataset.
-JupyterHub is an online coomputing environment that allows us to explore data data without the need to download any files or install any software locally.
+JupyterHub is an online computing environment that allows us to explore data data without the need to download any files or install any software locally.

 Navigte to the example dataset in `shared/example_results` and check the following files: